Scott Rice: New York Mets

 Invited to spring training by the New York Mets in 2013, Rice made the Mets' Opening Day roster, the first time he was named to an MLB roster after 480 appearances in 14 minor league seasons.
 He made his MLB debut on April 1, 2013, striking out Nick Hundley and Cameron Maybin and retiring Will Venable on a ground out in one inning of work.
 Rice made 73 appearances, and recorded a 3.71 earned run average (ERA).

 After struggling through the start of 2014 season, pitching to a 5.93 ERA and 1.98 walks plus hits per inning pitched in 32 appearances, the Mets demoted Rice to the Las Vegas 51s of the PCL on June 23.
 He underwent elbow surgery in July to remove a bone spur.
 The Mets removed Rice from the 40-man roster after the 2014 season, making him a free agent.
 Rice re-signed with the Mets on a minor league deal with an invite to spring training in December.

 Arizona Diamondbacks

 Rice signed a minor league contract with the Arizona Diamondbacks in December 2015.
 He was released on May 9, 2016.

-York Revolution
+York Revolution (second stint)

 Rice resigned with the York Revolution of the Atlantic League of Professional Baseball.
 This marked Rice's return to York for the first time since 2011.
 He became a free agent after the 2016 season.